ministryofjustice/moj-design-system/app/views/community/design-system-working-group/README.md

 - review proposals and contributions against the Design System [contribution criteria](https://design-system.service.gov.uk/community/contribution-criteria/)
 - collect input and feedback from their colleagues across government to inform their decisions
 - ask contributors any questions they need to inform their decisions
-- send their decisions on contributions to the DesignOps team before each review session
+- send their decisions on contributions to the Design Operations team before each review session
 - attend a 1 hour long review session each month to discuss their decisions with contributors and the other representatives
 - agree to have review session notes shared publicly, though they will not be named individually

-### Responsibilities of the DesignOps team at MoJ Digital
+### Responsibilities of the Design Operations team at MoJ Digital
-The DesignOps team at MoJ Digital commits to support contributors and the working group.
+The Design Operations team at MoJ Digital commits to support contributors and the working group.
 They:

 - work with contributors to ensure their contribution is in the best shape possible before the working group review it
 - ensure that any code meets [MoJ Frontend Coding Standards](https://github.com/alphagov/govuk-frontend/tree/master/docs/contributing/coding-standards)